Connections: Exhibition Guides

 The Turchin Center welcomes classes for free tours of all open galleries during regular operating hours.
 Tours can be customized to fit the needs of the group.
-Availability is based on staff and exhibition schedules.
+Availability is based on staff and exhibition schedules and health/safety protocols.
 Please complete and submit this form at least two weeks prior to the requested tour date.

 Rosen Self-Guided Tour

 The Rosen Outdoor Sculpture Exhibition is a national juried sculpture competition.
 Each year, 10 contemporary American sculptures are selected from an abundance of entries and are installed in locations on the university campus.
 A self-guided walking tour map, a learning guide and QR codes on the signage adjacent to each sculpture provides in-depth information about the sculptures and artists who made them.
 The walking tour map is available at the front desk or can be found here along with the learning guide and a link to a video tour.

 Take a journey through the galleries of the Turchin Center via video walk-throughs and artist interviews that tell stories and provide insight into the compelling and diverse artwork featured in the galleries.
 You can also view our Youtube Virtual Tour Playlist.